Career Pathways in Clean Energy

 In the West of England Combined Authority, decarbonising our energy system is key to achieving our commitment to net-zero by 2030.
 This effort is opening up a wide range of roles across the renewable energy sector, from community engagement to grid infrastructure coordination.
 Whether you're passionate about sustainability, skilled in project management, or technically minded, there’s a role for you in shaping a greener future.

-You could work outdoors on land or at sea, in an office or in a laboratory.
-Many roles provide opportunities to travel and work across the globe.
+- You could work outdoors on land or at sea, in an office, or in a laboratory.

-You will make a meaningful impact by being part of the solution to climate change, ensuring a healthier planet for future generations.
+- You’ll make a meaningful impact by helping tackle climate change and protect the planet for future generations.

-You'll be helping to address fuel poverty by supporting a transition to renewable energy.
+- You’ll help reduce fuel poverty by supporting the shift to affordable, renewable energy.

 How to find the right course for you

-If you are looking to start afresh in the net-zero energy sector, work experience, apprenticeships and technical education are all good routes to exploring new careers.
+If you are looking to start afresh in the clean energy sector then apprenticeships, technical education and graduate schemes are all good routes in.

-Length: Varies depending on level and subject area but typically 1-5 years.
+- Length: Varies depending on level and subject area but typically between 1-5 years.

-If you have experience in a relevant role such as in construction and want to widen your skillset to include opportunities in net-zero energy, there are lots of short courses available to you.
+If you have skills or experience and want to either enhance them with some new knowledge, or apply them to a role in clean energy, there are lots of short courses available to you.
 Below are some examples of common types of training.

 - Eligibility: 19 years+